Verilog Description Styles

 - This is the recommended style for modeling combinational logic.

-Non-Blocking Assignment (<=
+Non-Blocking Assignment (<=)

 - General syntax:

-variable_name <= [delay_or_event_control] expression;
+variable_name <= [delay_or_event_control] expression; - The

-operator is used to specify non-blocking assignment. - Non-blocking assignment statements allow scheduling of assignments without blocking execution of statements that follow within the procedural block.
+<=operator is used to specify non-blocking assignment. - Non-blocking assignment statements allow scheduling of assignments without blocking execution of statements that follow within the procedural block.

 - The assignment to the target gets scheduled for the end of the simulation cycle.